New ‘Harry Potter’ Web Series About Hermione Granger Launching Next Week

 The cast and crew list on the official website for the upcoming Harry Potter-based web series indicates that the only characters will be Hermione, LaQuita, Juniper, Parvati, Draco, and another character named Kang Tae Joon.
 If this is the full cast list, then Ron Weasley and Harry Potter will not be appearing at all.

-Season One of the Harry Potter web series will premiere January 16, 2017.
+Season 1 of the Harry Potter web series will premiere January 16, 2017.

 [Featured Image by Pottermore]